MichaelDuo/michaelduo-blog/README.md

 The blog has two types, the default type is `markdown ` type, another is `jsx` type.

-All `markdown` blogs should be saved under `/markdowns/blogs`, and all `jsx` blogs should be saved under `src/blogs` the `jsx` blogs should also have a `.md` file saved under `/markdowns/blogs`, it will serve as a index.
+All `markdown` blogs should be saved under `/markdowns/blogs`, and all `jsx` blogs should be saved under `src/blogs` the `jsx` blogs should also have a `.md` file saved under `/markdowns/blogs`, it will serve as an index.

 All markdown files should include frontmatter, it will be the metadata for the file.
 It currently support 5 attributes.

--   path: the path generated for the artical, if the path starts with `/blogs`, it will be regarded as a blog.
-If the path doesn't start with `/blogs`, the pash is still getting generated, but will not be indexed as a blog.
+-   path: the path generated for the article, if the path starts with `/blogs`, it will be regarded as a blog.
+If the path doesn’t start with `/blogs`, the path is still getting generated, but will not be indexed as a blog.
 -   date: `YYYY-MM-DD`
 -   title
--   tags: tags should be seperated by ',', a tag should not include any spaces, case is ignored.
+-   tags: tags should be separated by ‘,’, a tag should not include any spaces, case is ignored.
 -   type(optional): if not specified, it will be regarded as a markdown blog, if set to `jsx`, the blog file will be look up by the `./src/${path}`
 -   brief(optional): The excerpt that will be displayed on the home page.